-MU Health Care's Children's Therapy Center provides pediatric physical, occupational and speech therapy services and includes a unique therapeutic rehabilitation playground.
+MU Health Care's Children's Therapy Services provides pediatric physical, occupational and speech therapy services and includes a unique therapeutic rehabilitation playground.

 - Six private treatment rooms for speech therapy, manual therapy and infants